Late Breaking Abstract Submissions is now open: https://augs.confex.com/augs/2018/lateabstracts/cfp.cgi.

 - Conclusions: states the conclusions drawn from results

 Disclose any 'relevant' financial relationships in accordance with the ACCME guidelines.
 The ACCME defines 'relevant' financial relationships as financial relationships in any amount occurring within the past 12 months that create a conflict of interest.
 List any financial interests, assistance, or relationships with companies, supporters, or commercial products related to the research (for example, ownership or partnership; research support; research grants; sponsors; stockholders, etc.).
-All listed authors/co-authors must complete a disclosure via the online abstract management system.
+All listed authors/co-authors must have a completed disclosure within the online abstract management system.

 Product Name Usage